 The transforming power of mental health breaks

 Mental health breaks can be life transforming.
 It’s so easy to get caught up in negative or stressed out thinking.
+That’s why people will often seek the advice of a therapist.
 And a few minutes of reflection and a perspective shift can alter how we handle all the ups and downs for the day.

 So why is it that we tend to put mental health last?
 Probably because we’re busy.
 And taking time for ourselves seems impossible.
 And maybe taking mental health breaks feels a little goofy and over-indulgent.